Unleash/unleash/docs/deploy/securing-unleash.md

 title: Securing Unleash
 ---

+**If you are still using Unleash v3 you need to follow the [securing-unleash-v3](./securing-unleash-v3)**

 > This guide is only relevant if you are using Unleash Open-Source.
 The Enterprise edition does already ship with multiple SSO options, such as SAML 2.0, OpenId Connect.

-**If you are still using Unleash v3 you need to follow the [securing-unleash-v3](./securing-unleash-v3)**

-Out of the box Unleash Open-Source comes with username/password authentication.
-It also comes with API token support out of the box, to make it easy to handle access tokens for Client SDKs and programmatic asses to the Unleash APIs.
+Unleash Open-Source v4 comes with username/password authentication out of the box.
+In addition Unleash v4 also comes with API token support, to make it easy to handle access tokens for Client SDKs and programmatic asses to the Unleash APIs.

 ### Implementing Custom Authentication